Having an editorial content strategy is key for the growth of your blog, website or brand this year.

 - What’s the purpose of our blog?

-- What tools do we have to create content?
+- Which tools do we have to create content?

 - What partners, referrals or friends can we include in our content?